-Lake County Data & Trends
+C. Lake County Data & Trends

 Lake County, IL, is a suburban area of 457 square miles located just north of Cook County, IL (including Chicago) and south of Kenosha County, WI.
-Lake County has a population of 700,832 as of July 2018 with a little more than 50% of residents being female.
+Lake County is situated in the northeastern corner of the U.S. state of Illinois, along the shores of Lake Michigan.
+As of the 2020 census, it has a population of 714,342, making it the third-most populous county in Illinois.
+Its county seat is Waukegan, the tenth-largest city in Illinois.